jacobdiaz/428landing/docs/project2/Introduction.md

 ### Getting Started

 - Follow the link to the [Github Repository](https://github.com/jacobdiaz/CS428-Project2-ScareCo) to build this project yourself!
-You can also download the VR App to run on an Oculus [here](https://drive.google.com/drive/folders/1_2iv7JXMglQwUAsDhTrkLjJ_zZFKUpKv?usp=sharing), or download the Desktop app [here](https://drive.google.com/drive/folders/1Mct9CC4WvWKWLT_aXTaPQ-2ZZqdKg-gh?usp=sharing).
+You can also download the .apk file to run on an Oculus [here](https://drive.google.com/file/d/1QwcgLKSkmgPvg6urwndhYC28OnfmH3PO/view?usp=sharing).

 * Download this project repository to your local machine using the following method: